adidas Supernova Rise Running Shoe Review

 Energy Return

-The adidas Supernova Rise delivers good energy return, especially for a daily trainer.
+The adidas Supernova Rise delivers some energy return, especially for a daily trainer.
 That's largely due to its mix of EVA and more efficient PEBA foam in the midsole.
 The energy return is well-balanced across the forefoot and heel, making it suitable for different kinds of foot strikes.

 Pros

-• Good energy return.
+• Decent energy return.

 Cons